 Beyond these examples

-These snippets focus on specific certificate-level features: email and DNS validation methods, certificate import from external authorities, and validation record generation.
-They’re intentionally minimal rather than full TLS deployment workflows.
+These snippets focus on specific certificate-level features: certificate request and validation methods, external certificate import, and DNS validation record creation.
+They’re intentionally minimal rather than full TLS deployment modules.

-The examples may reference pre-existing infrastructure such as Route 53 hosted zones for DNS validation, and email access to domain contacts for email validation.
-They focus on certificate configuration rather than provisioning the surrounding infrastructure.
+The examples may reference pre-existing infrastructure such as Route 53 hosted zones for DNS validation, and email access to validation domains for email validation.
+They focus on certificate configuration rather than provisioning the surrounding validation infrastructure.

 To keep things focused, common certificate patterns are omitted, including: